 TIP: Do not leave masking tape on the sewing machine for too long, maximum a day or two.
 Otherwise it can leave a sticky residue behind.

 Another option for sewing oil cloth is to use a layer of tissue paper or fabric stabiliser.
 Position the tissue paper or fabric stabiliser onto the fabric before sewing, this MUST be positioned on the side of the fabric that is problematic.
-Sew over the layer of tissue paper, fabric stabiliser and simply tear away after sewing.
+Sew over the layer of tissue paper, fabric stabiliser and simply tear away or wash away (depending on the product you are using) after sewing.

 Alternatively add a lining to your project so that the lining fabric can face the bed of the sewing machine.